Geometric allocation approach to accelerating directed worm algorithm: Introduction

-The size of a cluster corresponds to the correlation length in systems, and the flip of clusters, which can be performed with probability one, achieves an efficient global (non-local) spin update.
+In the case of unfrustrated models, the cluster algorithms, such as the Swendsen-Wang\,\cite{SwendsenW1987} and the Wolff\,\cite{Wolff1989} algorithms, reduce the dynamic critical exponent significantly\,\cite{TamayoBK1990,CoddingtonB1992,LiuPS2014}: for example, $z \approx 0.3$ for the Ising model in two dimensions.
+The Wolff algorithm is known to be more efficient than the Swendsen-Wang algorithm in $d \geq 3$ dimensions.
+The size of a cluster corresponds to the correlation length, and the flip of clusters, which can be performed with probability one, achieves an efficient non-local spin update.
 Forming such an efficient cluster, however, is non-trivial or impractical in general cases.
-Application of a non-local update is thus limited to specific cases so far.
+The application of the cluster updates is thus limited to specific models.

 In the meantime, the worm algorithm has been one of the most versatile techniques in the worldline quantum Monte Carlo method\,\cite{ProkofievST1998,SyljuasenS2002}.
-In quantum cases, a naive local update is often not allowed because of a certain conservation law; for example, the total magnetization is conserved in the $XXZ$ quantum spin model including the $XY$ and Heisenberg models as special cases.
-The worm algorithm works well especially for systems with such a conservation law.
-The key point of the algorithm is to extend physical state space and allow configurations with kinks breaking the conservation law, a pair of which is called a worm.
+In quantum cases, a naive local update of worldlines is often not allowed: for example, a local spin flip breaking up the worldline is not allowed in the $XXZ$ quantum spin model because the total magnetization is conserved by the Hamiltonian.
+The worm algorithm works especially well for cases in which the allowed configurations are restricted by such constraints.

+The main idea of the worm algorithm is to achieve an eventual non-local update resulting from sequential local updates in extended state space.
+In practice, the extended space is composed of configurations that contain kinks, which break the constraint.
+We insert a pair of kinks, which is called the worm, and move one of them, which is called the worm head.

-A whole procedure of the worm algorithm is described by the repetition of the following processes: (i) A pair of kinks is inserted at a randomly chosen position of a system. (ii) These kinks move on the system in a stochastic way and update configurations. (iii) When the kinks meet each other, the conservation law is again satisfied and an original physical configuration is sampled.
-Although each worm move is local, a non-local update is achieved in terms of the original state space after a worm update (from insertion to removal of a worm).
-We review the detail of the algorithm in Sec.~\ref{alg1}.
+The whole procedure of the worm algorithm is described by the repetition of the following processes: (i) A pair of kinks is inserted at a randomly chosen position of the system. (ii) One of the kinks moves in a stochastic way, updating the configuration. (iii) When meeting each other, the kinks are removed.

-The worm algorithm has been proposed also for classical systems\,\cite{ProkofievS2001}.
-It aims at a random walk of kinks on sites of a lattice.
-Remarkably, in spite of the local nature of the update, the worm algorithm greatly reduces the dynamic critical exponents in the case of the Ising models and other classical models\,\cite{DengGS2007,LiuDG2011}.

-It is critical to optimize the stochastic worm update for efficient computation.
-The original algorithm (hereafter called the classical algorithm) uses the simple Metropolis algorithm; the next site is chosen at random among nearest sites and the site shifting process is accepted or rejected according to the distribution weights.
-The detailed balance is satisfied in every worm shifting process.